renturstatusrepo/rus-link/README.md

 ## License

-Part of the RUS (RentUrStatus) platform.
+Part of the RUS (RentUrStatus) platform..